the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

   <summary>Click to expand</summary>

 - [ ] Identify a most suitable slot that is time zone compatible for all the members using tools like [Doodle](https://doodle.com/en/) or [when2meet](https://www.when2meet.com/)
-  - [ ] If you are planning a meeting that includes Americas/Oceania (with over 12 hours difference), consider to have two sessions, to avoid holding a meeting in very early or vary late in the day
+  + [ ] If you are planning a meeting that includes Americas/Oceania (with over 12 hours difference), consider to have two sessions, to avoid holding a meeting in very early or vary late in the day
 - [ ] Use a standard time with a custom link like [arewemeetingyet](https://arewemeetingyet.com/) or [timeanddate.com](https://www.timeanddate.com/worldclock/fixedform.html) to different time zones when communicating
+- [ ] Set a protocol for your meeting participants (if there is not any available already), which should include basic etiquette explaining the following
+  + [ ] Is keeping the webcam and microphone on by default?
+Can they turn if off?
+  + [ ] Is there a password needed to join the call?
+Can they join before the host?
+  + [ ] How can they ensure privacy of their family member - like by blurring their background, or using a virtual background?
+  + [ ] How will they be able to particiapte in an ongoing discussion?
+Can they raise their hand of ping the chair personally?
+  + [ ] What kind of challenges can they face while joining the call/meeting and how they can troubleshoot them?
 - [ ] Identify a chair and note-taker for the meeting
-  - [ ] Share guidelines and protocols for chairing and note-taking
+  + [ ] Share guidelines and protocols for chairing and note-taking
 - [ ] Decide if there will be designated speakers with presentations
-  - [ ] Share speaker's guidelines and protocols with them
+  + [ ] Share speaker's guidelines and protocols with them
 - [ ] Establish a shared document that can be updated online for agenda and note-taking
-  - [ ] Create a template for this meeting (that can also be used for future meetings)
+  + [ ] Create a template for this meeting (that can also be used for future meetings)
 - [ ] Create a shared document to share the following:
-  - [ ] Participation guideline
+  + [ ] Participation guideline
-  - [ ] Code of Conduct and contact information of people who can help with any issues regarding the meeting
+  + [ ] Code of Conduct and contact information of people who can help with any issues regarding the meeting
-  - [ ] The exact date, time, location (if any!) and choice of tool that will be used for communication
+  + [ ] The exact date, time, location (if any!) and choice of tool that will be used for communication
 - [ ] Share this document via an email to all the attendees and also add this to a calendar invite so that people have it handy when needed
 - [ ] The choice of tool should be preferably an open source tool to avoid inaccessibility
-  - [ ] If using a tool that is available only upon subscription, make sure that all the members have the access information
+  + [ ] If using a tool that is available only upon subscription, make sure that all the members have the access information
-  - [ ] Share a how-to guide to ensure that everyone knows how to use the tool
+  + [ ] Share a how-to guide to ensure that everyone knows how to use the tool
-  - [ ] If possible, offer help with installation and testing of the tool
+  + [ ] If possible, offer help with installation and testing of the tool
 - [ ] Distribute the shared document a few days before the meeting
-  - [ ] Ask everyone to add any agenda item that they would like to discuss at the meeting
+  + [ ] Ask everyone to add any agenda item that they would like to discuss at the meeting
-  - [ ] Ask everyone to write their name indicating their participation in or absence from the meeting
+  + [ ] Ask everyone to write their name indicating their participation in or absence from the meeting
 - [ ] Remind everyone to arrange microphone or headsets
-  - [ ] If possible, provide any hardware that the organisation prefers to use
+  + [ ] If possible, provide any hardware that the organisation prefers to use
-  - [ ] Ask people to check before the meeting that their system and headsets are working
+  + [ ] Ask people to check before the meeting that their system and headsets are working
 - [ ] Send a reminder with link to the document and other important resources to all the participants a day in advance
 - [ ] Create slides or presentation that might be needed from organiser's side (welcome, wrap up)
-  - [ ] Add contact details, date and location of resources and licence, to make your slides reusable
+  + [ ] Add contact details, date and location of resources and licence, to make your slides reusable

 </details>

 #### Designated venues to participate from